lem85930/UI-TARS-desktop/README.md

 ## News

+- **\[2025-11-05\]** 🎉 We're excited to announce the release of [Agent TARS CLI v0.3.0](https://github.com/bytedance/UI-TARS-desktop/releases/tag/v0.3.0)!
+This version brings streaming support for multiple tools (shell commands, multi-file structured display), runtime settings with timing statistics for tool calls and deep thinking, Event Stream Viewer for data flow tracking and debugging, and AIO Sandbox integration for isolated tool execution.
 - **\[2025-06-25\]** We released a Agent TARS Beta and Agent TARS CLI - [Introducing Agent TARS Beta](https://agent-tars.com/blog/2025-06-25-introducing-agent-tars-beta.html), a multimodal AI agent that aims to explore a work form that is closer to human-like task completion through rich multimodal capabilities (such as GUI Agent, Vision) and seamless integration with various real-world tools.
 - **\[2025-06-12\]** - 🎁 We are thrilled to announce the release of UI-TARS Desktop v0.2.0!
 This update introduces two powerful new features: **Remote Computer Operator** and **Remote Browser Operator**—both completely free.
 No configuration required: simply click to remotely control any computer or browser, and experience a new level of convenience and intelligence.
 - **\[2025-04-17\]** - 🎉 We're thrilled to announce the release of new UI-TARS Desktop application v0.1.0, featuring a redesigned Agent UI.
 The application enhances the computer using experience, introduces new browser operation features, and supports [the advanced UI-TARS-1.5 model](https://seed-tars.com/1.5) for improved performance and precise control.